XxRexRaptorxX/General/mod_translation.md

 6. when you're done send me the file back on discord or commit it on github if you're familiar with that

 -----

-`Examples:`

-The last part before the colon is the text to be translated.
-The part after the colon now has to be translated by the text to be translated.
+The part after the colon is the text that you now have to translate:

 ```json
 {
     // translated by XxRexRaptorxX